ericmotleybytes/ericmotleybytes.github.io/README.md

 # ericmotleybytes.github.io
-Information about some of Eric Christiansen's projects.
+See https://ericmotleybytes.github.io/ for information about some of Eric Christiansen's projects.